 To avoid slipping into the bad habit of not writing, all Seinfeld did was put a calendar on his wall and mark it with a red X for every day that he worked on new jokes.
 Leaving a day blank would ‘break the chain’, so writing became a key part of his Routine.

 Changing your Routine has to be something you want to do.
 There’s no use trying to force a boring Routine on your brain.
 Instead, make it something that’s actually fun to do.

 Let’s look at exercise.
 If you’ve become stuck in a rut of physical inactivity, the thought of going for a run might seem like the least appealing thing in the world.

 You have to find a way to make losing weight enjoyable, and research suggests music could be the answer.
 Hearing your favourite songs while you exercise causes dopamine to be released into your brain, while it’ll also distract you from any physical discomfort.

 There’s a reason a lot of gym memberships go to waste.
 If it’s not easy to work exercise into your usual routine, you simply won’t do it.
 Smaller is better at the start.

 For example, telling yourself you’ll go to the gym after work every night is just setting yourself up to fail.
 Committing to a run on a Saturday morning, or taking a walk during your lunch break, is much more manageable.

 Are you struggling to see off a bad habit?
 If you need help with your new healthy lifestyle plans, our doctors are here to support you.

-Simply download our app and you’ll be talking to an experienced GP face-to-face within six minutes.
+Simply download our app and you’ll be talking to an experienced GP face-to-face in minutes.